ittia-research/check/docs/to-do.md

+## Goals
+This topic is very complicated.
+Here we try to define some clean goals:
+- Ability to fact-check given information.
+- A open source database of facts, with connections and hierarchy between facts.
+Build a foundation.
+- Open access tools for real-time fact-checking.
+- Broad media entity quality assess, including social media.
+- Enrich first-hand facts.
+Make facts afloat.

 ## Roadmap
 - [ ] Check one line of single statement.
 - [ ] Check long paragraphs or a content source (URL, file, etc.)
   - [ ] What's the ultimate goals?
 - [ ] Long-term memory and caching.
 - [ ] Fact-check standards and database.

+## Alphabet
+context:
+  - Every sides (it's question and answer in QA setup) has context.
+  - There might be multiple points, for example social context.
+  - It can be commonly accepted knowledge or extra facts.

+- [ ] How to handle context in RAG?
+Needs to ensure integrity.

 ## Work
 ### Frontend